AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/README.md

 You will be using the following technologies and platforms to set up a DevOps environment.

 1. AWS
+    - AWS will be used to host the application, cloud infrastructure, and any other services we may need to ensure the Uber app is deployed properly.
 2. Python
+    - Python will be used for the Uber app (it is written in Python) and some automation efforts that aren't in Terraform.
 3. Terraform
    - Create an S3 bucket to store Terraform State files
    - Create an AWS ECR repository with Terraform